Corchorus olitorius: Description

-Origin and history
+Origin

-It is unclear whether Corchorus olitorius originated in Africa or in Asia.
+It is unclear whether C. olitorius originated in Africa or in Asia.
 Some authorities consider that it comes from the Indo-Burmese area or from India, along with several other related species.
 Others point out that there is a greater genetic variation in Africa and a larger number of wild species in the genus Corchorus.
 Wherever it originated, it has been under cultivation for a very long time in both continents and probably grows, wild or as a crop, in every country in tropical Africa.